 Karaoke, Manga Café and Internet Café

-In case you missed the last train, or don't have a better place to stay, some karaoke and mango coffee allow you to spend the night.
-Many young japanese they even live in those places or spend most of their time.
+In case you missed the last train, or don't have a better place to stay, some karaoke and Manga cafe permitem let you pass in the evening.
+Many young japanese they even live in these places or spend most of their time.

-A night in a Cyber Café or Manga Café can cost about 3,000 yen, but it comes with a super internet, a huge collection of manga, juices and soft drinks at will, breakfast and even ice cream.
+A night at a Cyber Café or Manga Café can cost around 3,000 yen, but it comes with a super internet, a huge collection of manga, all-you-can-eat juices and soft drinks, breakfast and even ice cream.

-There are franchises that mix karaoke with manga coffee, offering the best of both.
-If you want to know more about this type and accommodation, read our article on Manga Kissa.
+There are franchises that mix karaoke rooms with manga cafe, offering the best of both.

 Japan has a reputation for expensive accommodation because of these luxury hotels that can fool some.
-They are great hotels, but the owners take advantage that the Japanese rarely take a vacation to put the knife in their luxury hotels.
+They are great hotels, but the owners take advantage of the fact that the Japanese rarely take vacations to put the knife in their luxury hotels.

-They are giant hotels that stand out in their locality and even offer sleepwear.
+These are giant hotels that stand out in their locality and even offer sleepwear.
 Prestigious hotels with a gigantic lobby, which has an elegant western style.
-Name, stars and prominent size raise their prices.
+Featured name, stars, and size drive your prices up.

-Luxury hotels in Japan can have affordable rates starting at 30,000 yen, but some easily exceed 100,000 yen.
-The cheap and luxurious Park Hyatt Tokyo, for example, offers a standard double room for an absurd 70,000 yen.
+Luxury hotels in Japan can be affordable from 30,000 yen, but some easily exceed 100,000 yen.
+The cheap and luxurious Park Hyatt Tokyo, for example, offers a standard double room for a ludicrous 70,000 yen.

 Love Hotel - Japanese Motel

-The Love Hotel can be found throughout Japan and, as the name suggests, exist mainly to allow couples to have some private time together.
-It is the same equivalent to motels in Brazil, but with its special charm.
+Love Hotel can be found all over Japan and, as the name suggests, exist primarily to allow couples to have some private time together.
+It's the same equivalent to Brazilian motels, but with its own special charm.

-For many, the concept of motels sounds unpleasant, but in Japan it is something practical, since most young people live with their parents and grandparents.
-Despite their initial goal, many end up staying in a Love Hotel just to sleep.
+For many, the concept of motels still sounds unpleasant, but in Japan it is practical, as most young people live with their parents and grandparents.
+Despite their initial goal, many end up staying at a Love Hotel just to sleep.

-Many of these rabu hoteru [ラブホテル] charge for two or three hours, but it is possible to extend.
-The rooms of the love hotel have a structure and flashy fantasy that can be chosen from many options at the entrance when booking the room.
+Many of these Rabu Hoteru [ラブホテル] charge for two or three hours, but it is possible to extend.
+The “love hotel” rooms have a flamboyant structure and fantasy that can be chosen from many options at the entrance when booking the room.

 Bussines Hotel - Business Hotels